-- Position: Sr Electrical Engineer / Sr. Standards Engineer
+- Positions: Sr Electrical Engineer / Power Electronics Specialist

 - Business: NRG Global Power / GE Prolec